ASDIO1/Creational-Patterns-Example/README.md

 The problem Im solving with creational patterns is a Character creation menu.

-Actually this is just a part of a bigger project I made about creating characters who shoot each other.
+This program is actually just a part of a bigger project (game) I made about creating characters who shoot each other.

 In this previous project It would have been usefull to use a creational pattern.
 So I decided to a apply the * Factory creational pattern * for the character creation part in the project.